 – Encourage the completion of activities to improve English proficiency and to check progress and understanding

-Having introduced the basics of the summary of main ideas element and described its purpose, location and length in a concluding paragraph, the second and final lesson of this short course explores eight tips that make for effective writing.
+Having introduced the basics of the summary of main ideas element and described its purpose, location and length in a concluding paragraph, the second and final chapter of this short reader explores eight tips that make for effective writing.
 When reading the following tips, remember that this summary is where the writer reminds the reader of (a) the key arguments from the body section of their essay and (b) how the overall thesis has been investigated.
 If you wish to see your grades improve in this aspect of essay writing, follow the eight pointers below carefully.

 Tip 1: Maintain the Body Section Order